 Service members shall include manufacturers and/or distributors of photographic equipment, laboratories, publishers, software vendors, or firms providing a service to photographers.
 Service members are not required to hold membership in the Professional Photographers of America.

 Life members are those individuals who have consistently given exceptional support to the Association over an extended period of years.
-The Board of Directors shall nominate all Life Membership candidates and present them to the General Membership for approval.
+Life Members shall include all past presidents of the Association.
+The Board of Directors shall nominate all Life Membership candidates and present them to the General Membership for approval, with the exception of past presidents, who automatically receive Life Membership.
 Life members shall enjoy all the privileges of Professional membership and shall not pay annual dues and shall attend monthly meetings without charge.

 Honorary members are appointed by the Board of Directors at their discretion.
 Honorary members are not required to hold membership in the Professional Photographers of America.
 In the case of awarding Honorary Membership to a retired photographer, the retired photographer must have been a dues-paying member of the Association at least 15 years.
 The Board of Directors may at its discretion, waive the 15 year requirement.
 Honorary members do not pay dues.